HospitalRun/hospitalrun.io/_posts/2016-06-03-why-hospitalrun.markdown

 <p>
   <img src="/img/11clock.png" style="max-height:200px" alt="11 o'clock, tick tock" /><br/>
-  <em>"How are we saving time for practioners?" is one of the primary considerations with HospitalRun</em>
+  <em>"How are we saving time for users of HospitalRun?" is one of the primary considerations in any feature.</em>
 </p>

 With HospitalRun, we saw the opportunity to give health care professionals in exceptionally constrained environments back the only resource we can't make more of: their time.